Timeshare International Treaties

-As no treaty may exist in respect to an enforcement orders for judgements resorts may be unable to enforce a debt against a consumer in the UK.
+As no treaty may exist with respect to an enforcement order for judgements resorts may be unable to enforce a debt against a consumer in the UK.

 A resort is therefore required to seek permission from High Court of Justice in England.

-Upon receipt of a request the High Courts is obliged to be satisfied that particular conditions have been met.
+Upon receipt of a request, the High Courts are obliged to be satisfied that particular conditions have been met.

 If an application is received, Judgement may be registered, however at all times and whilst in the jurisdiction of the UK resorts will have to concede to all English rules and CPR procedures.